On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 "It doesn't even look true, it seemed impossible and if I didn't see them there, I wouldn't believe it".

 "This is in the contract that we have signed, and unfortunately there is a possibility that we will have to respect it.
 The Americans did some math and understood that Formula 1 today is not a great business, so Jaguar had to give up.
-Except from Toyota and BMW, other teams could find themselves in difficulty from an economic point of view.
+Except for Toyota and BMW, other teams could find themselves in difficulty from an economic point of view.
 If there are less cars on the starting grid, we need to replace them".

 "Absolutely yes, unfortunately I fear that it won't realistically be possible because, today, he has other schedules and is committed to winning elsewhere.
 An Italian driver?
 Honestly, we haven't really thought about it seriously yet.
 There's still time".

-On Friday, 24 September 2004, Hennann Tilke succeeds in his attempt to put Michael Schumacher in difficulty.
+On Friday, September 24, 2004, Hennann Tilke succeeds in his attempt to put Michael Schumacher in difficulty.
 The corners of the Shanghai International Circuit create some embarrassment to the German driver:

 "I didn't manage to find the ideal trajectories and the right set-up".